 .

-In live performance, Dear Laika has toured and shared bills with artists such as Matana Roberts, Porridge Radio, Loraine James, Ouri, caroline, LEYA, and Maria BC; she has also played violin as part of caroline and guitar for Kiran Leonard in live performances.
+In live performance, Dear Laika has toured with Porridge Radio, Maria BC, caroline, and Kiran Leonard; she has also performed in the live bands of the latter three artists, singing and playing synths, violin, and guitar respectively.
 The Dear Laika discography was selected in August 2018 to be preserved in the British Library Sound Archive.

 .